DarrenFrenkel/MDSslides/slides.md

 ## Django Project File Overview Continued

-- __inner mysite/__ - is the actual Python package for your project.
-Its name is the Python package name you’ll need to use to import anything inside it (e.g. mysite.urls).
+- __inner bproject/__ - is the actual Python package for your project.
+Its name is the Python package name you’ll need to use to import anything inside it (e.g. bproject.urls).
-- __mysite/__init__.py__ - An empty file that tells Python that this directory should be considered a Python package
+- __bproject/\_\_init\_\_.py__ - An empty file that tells Python that this directory should be considered a Python package
-- __mysite/settings.py__ - Settings/configuration for this Django project
+- __bproject/settings.py__ - Settings/configuration for this Django project
-- __mysite/urls.py__ - The URL declarations for this Django project; a “table of contents” of your Django-powered site.
+- __bproject/urls.py__ - The URL declarations for this Django project; a “table of contents” of your Django-powered site.
-- __mysite/wsgi.py__ - An entry-point for WSGI-compatible web servers to serve your project.
+- __bproject/wsgi.py__ - An entry-point for WSGI-compatible web servers to serve your project.

 -- sm